Geometric Bounds for Persistence: Background

 \subsection{Persistent Homology}

-Persistent Homology (PH) is a methodology with roots in Applied Algebraic Topology which helps capturing different characteristics of a given metric space.
+Persistent Homology (PH) is a methodology rooted in Applied Algebraic Topology that captures various structural characteristics of a given topological or metric space.
+Its development can be traced to the pioneering work of Frosini~\cite{frosini1990distance} and Robins~\cite{robins1999towards}, with its algorithmic framework later established by Edelsbrunner, Letscher, and Zomorodian~\cite{edelsbrunner2002topological}.
+Earlier manifestations of persistent homology were retrospectively identified in the works of Morse~\cite{morse1930foundations}, Deheuvels~\cite{deheuvels1955topologie}, and Barannikov~\cite{barannikov1994framed}.

 In the past two decades, PH has been employed as a powerful mathematical machinery for discovering patterns in data in applications within Machine Learning and Data Science.
-For more details on PH and its use in other settings, see~\cite{carlsson2009topology, edelsbrunner2013persistent,chazal2021introduction,dey2022computational}.
+This advancement has been made possible by the development of efficient algorithms capable of computing PH in \emph{polynomial time}.
+Specifically, the total computational effort is a polynomial function of parameters related to the size of the input simplicial filtration and the maximum homology degree to be computed; see Edelsbrunner, Letscher and Zomorodian~\cite{edelsbrunner2002topological}, Harker, Mischaikow, Mrozek and Nanda~\cite{harker2014discrete,mischaikow2013morse}, and Bauer~\cite{bauer2021ripser}.